abejfehr/COMP3005-Assignment2/Problem 1/Answer.md

 **Note:** "Various Artists" is used for CD's that are a compilation

 ### Thoughts
 - Label or producers could be a key, but besides that there's nothing.
-Titles, artists, release dates, and songs can all share names
+Titles, artists, release dates, and songs can all share names.
+This is why I added an ID field

 Song
 ----